K3YOMI/K3YOMI/README.md

 ```

 ## 📙 More Detailed Background <img src="/media/wave.webp" width="28">
-Hello!
-I'm Kiyomi *(kai-o-me)*, a dedicated individual with a strong passion for cybersec, programming, and meteorology.
-I find immense joy in exploring the intricacies of technology, protecting digital systems, and understanding the fascinating world of weather.

-In the field of cyber security, I am wondered by the landscape of threats and the critical role that security plays in safeguarding individuals and organizations.
-I am committed to understanding and mitigating these risks through continuous learning and staying updated with the latest trends and techniques.
-From network security to application security, cryptography to ethical hacking.

-Meteorology, the study of weather and atmospheric phenomena, has also captured my interest as well.
-I am intrigued by the intricate processes and fascinated by the ability to predict and understand the forces of nature.
-Observing the interplay of clouds, wind, and temperature is a constant source of wonder for me.

-On my GitHub profile, you'll find a collection of my projects and contributions, reflecting my passion for cybersec, programming, and meteorology.
-I believe in the power of collaboration and the open-source community, and I strive to contribute back by sharing code, creating tools, and offering valuable resources.
-I am always open to new opportunities, collaborations, and ideas.
-Whether it's discussing cybersec, programming, or meteorology, I'm eager to connect and explore these fascinating domains together.
-Let's embark on an exciting journey of discovery and growth!
+Hey there!
+I'm Kiyomi (pronounced kai-o-me).
+On my GitHub profile, you'll discover my diverse projects and contributions, fueled by my love for cybersecurity, programming, and meteorology.
+I'm a firm believer in the collaborative spirit of the open-source community.
+Let's build something amazing together! 💖

 ## 🖥️ My Workstation
 <div>